 God, after He spoke long ago to the fathers in the prophets in many portions and in many ways,

+(a) Introduction.
 The Letter to the Hebrews is the good news of Jesus packaged for a Hebrew audience.
 It’s written for all sorts of people, including those who believe in Jesus, those who are yet to believe in Jesus, and those who are trying to reconcile Old Testament traditions with new covenant freedoms (Heb.
 4:14, 6:9-10).

 And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
 When He had made purification of sins, He sat down at the right hand of the Majesty on high,

-(a) The exact representation of His nature.
+(b) The exact representation of His nature.
 The Son is exactly like the Father.
 “He is the image of the invisible God” (Col. 1:15).

-(b) Made purification of sins; see entry for Forgiveness.
+(c) Made purification of sins; see entry for Forgiveness.

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
-Got something to say?
+Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.